-The risk margin was calculated without simplification.
-Each component of the SCR was calculated at each future date assuming no future business was written.
-This was then discounted using the year end 2015 yield curve and a 6% cost of capital was applied.
+The risk margin was calculated by approximating the future SCRs to be projected in line with the projected cashflows of the best estimate technical provisions.
+This was then discounted using the year end 2018 yield curve and a 6% cost of capital was applied.